In this tutorial we will outline the steps to install Curity locally on Linux or macOS.

 To proceed, enter the number corresponding to your choice: 1.
 Accept 2.
 Decline 3.
 View agreement

-If you already have a license you can past it here, but we’ll go through how to add it in the UI
+If you already have a license you can paste it here, but it’s also possible to add it later in the UI.

 If you have a license, paste the entire JSON contents of the license file here or type the path of the key file if it is on this machine.
 Press enter if you do not have a license or wish to install it later by other means.